 ‘Deary me, whatever’s happened?’
 Gretchen asked.

-‘It’s lovely to know that more of our clan got free.
-I hate Krysila for destroying Velmoran.
+‘It’s lovely to know that more brownies escaped the kraken’s attack,’ Aira said.
+‘I hate Krysila for destroying Velmoran.
 All for what?
-She may have seen the fruit of the Tree of Life as a great treasure but the immortality it grants is nothing compared to living a peaceful life in freedom.’
+She may have seen the fruit of the Tree of Life as a great treasure, but the immortality it grants is nothing compared to living a peaceful life in freedom.’

-‘Have King Mazgrim’s sons survived?
-What of Boroden?’
-Aira both wished and feared to hear Meg’s reply.
+‘Have King Gruagach’s sons survived?’
+Aira stepped closer.
+‘What of Boroden?’
+She both wished and feared to hear Meg’s reply.

 ‘I’m sorry you ran into him, Meg.
 How did you manage to get away and come to find us?’
 Aira asked.

-‘One of Midhir’s knights mentioned to him that perhaps the brownies that work in Tullochgorm Castle invited Mazgrim to his lands.
-I couldn’t believe it when I overheard the knight say that you were the village matriarch, Maggie.
+Meg laid aside her empty plate.
+‘I overheard a sídhe knight suggest to King Midhir that Gruagach was invited into Midhir’s lands by the brownies that work in Tullochgorm Castle.’
+She turned to her sister.
+‘I couldn’t believe it when I overheard the knight say that you were the village matriarch, Maggie.
 I almost got sprung upon by the hobyahs on my way here and had to travel by day when humans were about.
 I used my last drops of precious glamour ointment to make myself invisible to them.
-In desperation I hid in a basket of clean linen that a maid was carrying into the castle.
-It’s not safe for you here after Mazgrim has put Midhir in such a rage.’
+In desperation, I hid in a basket of clean linen that a maid was carrying into the castle.
+It’s not safe for you here - Midhir is in such a rage with the brownies.’

-‘Where else would we go?’
-Maggie fretted.
-‘Meg, I’m sure that Midhir wouldn’t want to lose the tithe payments we give him.
+Maggie turned to her sister, her arms clasped fretfully.
+‘We can’t leave our village.
+Where else would we go?
+Meg, I’m sure that Midhir wouldn’t want to lose the tithe payments we give him.
 Midhir is hungry for riches and demands payment in gold.
-Fortunately we pay him easily, for the metalwork sold by Aira’s father is worth its weight in the finest faerie gold.
-Airen should come back laden with riches after selling his wares at the market tonight.’
+Fortunately, we pay him easily, for the metalwork sold by Aira’s father is worth its weight in gold.
+His fine work has won him renown amongst the faerie kingdoms of these parts.
+Airen should come back safe and sound, and laden with riches after selling his wares at the market tonight.’

 ‘Yes.’
 Aira’s voice trembled as she saw the concern etched in Meg’s face.
 ‘You think he’s in danger there?’